skyzh/mini-lsm/mini-lsm-book/src/week2-04-leveled.md

 [0 0 0 0 0 200MB]
 ```

+Before the bottom level exceeds `base_level_size_mb`, all other intermediate levels will have target sizes of 0.
+The idea is that when the total amount of data is small, it's wasteful to create intermediate levels.

-When the levels grow in size as more SSTs get compacted to that level, we will compute the target size based on the size of the last level.
-When the actual size of SST files in the last level reaches 200MB, for example, 300MB, we will compute the target size of the other levels by dividing the `level_size_multiplier`.
-Assume `level_size_multiplier=10`.
+When the bottom level reaches or exceeds `base_level_size_mb`, we will compute the target size of the other levels by dividing the `level_size_multiplier` from the size.
+Assume the bottom level contains 300MB of data, and `level_size_multiplier=10`.

 ```
 0 0 0 0 30MB 300MB
 ```

-We will only keep at most *one* level below `base_level_size_mb`, and in this case, it is L5.
+In addition, at most *one* level can have a positive target size below `base_level_size_mb`.
 Assume we now have 30GB files in the last level, the target sizes will be,

 ```
 0 0 30MB 300MB 3GB 30GB
 ```

+Notice in this case L1 and L2 have target size of 0, and L3 is the only level with a postive target size below `base_level_size_mb`.

 ### Task 1.2: Decide Base Level

 Now, let us solve the problem that SSTs may be compacted across empty levels in the simple leveled compaction strategy.
 When we compact L0 SSTs with lower levels, we do not directly put it to L1.
-Instead, we compact it with the first level with `target size > 0``.
+Instead, we compact it with the first level with `target size > 0`.
 For example, when the target level sizes are:

 ```
 0 0 0 0 30MB 300MB